0rang-3/Raspberry-Pi-CPU-Temperature/README.md

 Before you can run the code, open Terminal on your Raspberry Pi and type `crontab -e`.

-Scroll to the bottom of the file, and add this line, '@reboot python3 /home/pi/main.py'.
+Scroll to the bottom of the file, and add this line, `@reboot python3 /home/pi/main.py`.
 Change the directory of the file if needed.

 **Save and Run**